-We are establishing a Members Panel; a group of members from underrepresented communities who will convene to bring their perspectives to our efforts to ensure the Society is as welcoming as possible across all its activities.
+We are establishing a Members Panel; a group of members from underrepresented communities who will convene to bring their perspectives to our efforts to ensure the Society is welcoming across all its activities.

 The Members Panel will enable us to expand the diversity of perspectives represented at decision-making level by providing a platform for members from minoritised ethnic and racial groups, members who are disabled, and members from other marginalised backgrounds to convene.
 The Panel is also open to members who are not from marginalised groups to participate if they wish to demonstrate their support, however our primary focus will be on bringing the voices of those who are not usually heard to the fore.